eagle-io/docs/source/topics/account_management/billing/index.rst

 -------

 Credit Card information must be kept up to date.
 You will be notified about any failed transactions.
-Enterprise and other high volume customers should contact support@eagle.io for alternate billing methods.
+Enterprise and other high volume customers can contact support@eagle.io to find out about alternate billing methods.

 Billing History